South Bay, FL Demographics

 A map of South Bay's Population by Race

-Of the 955 places in Florida, South Bay is the 489th most populous.
+South Bay is ranked the 477th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Bay was ranked the 489th most populous place in the 2020 Census.

 South Bay's White Population